-Regular readers will know that I favour Protein over Carbs, and prefer meat over vegetables, even though I have reduced meat eating to a minimum, but I do have empathy for those who choose a vegan, vegetarian or related type diet.
+Regular readers will know that I favour Protein over Carbs, and prefer meat over vegetables.
+I personally practice IF, and divide my eating into two halves, a carb based first meal and a protein based second meal in the evening.
+However I do have empathy for those who choose a strictly vegan, vegetarian or related type diet.
 There are many reasons people do this.
 Health reasons, ethical reasons or simply that they do not liking the taste or texture of meat.
 I also have friends and relatives that cover all bases in the non-meat world, with some quite vocal when justifying their life style choice!

 To meet (not a pun!) this increasing non-meat market, a number of commercial enterprises have jumped on the bandwagon to produce V friendly foods that are a mix of vegetable proteins and other ingredients.
 How healthy are these and do they tick the boxes to satisfy our macronutrient RDI values.
 Additionally there are also a range of differing sources used as the protein base for different products.

 In truth I have only tried the Vegan sausages and Meatless burger patties that were cooked for me by a well meaning friend, but they still did not do it for me in the taste and texture department.
 Vegan friends swore I wouldn’t be able to tell the difference (wrong) but I also kind of question how non-meat eaters would know if the products were like meat or not when they only bat for one side.

 As an aside – it mystifies me too why a Vegan sausage is called a “sausage” – according to the Online Oxford Dictionary the definition of a “sausage” is “an item of food in the form of a cylindrical length of minced pork or other meat encased in a skin, typically sold raw to be grill”, hmmmm.